Sentul Timur LRT station

-Sentul Timur LRT station is an elevated light rapid transit (LRT) station and serves as the terminal station for the Ampang Line and Sri Petaling Line.
-The station is located in Sentul, a suburb of Kuala Lumpur, which is surrounded by medium density low cost housing developments.
+Sentul Timur LRT station is an elevated light rapid transit (LRT) station and serves as the northern terminal station for the Ampang line and Sri Petaling line.
+The station is located in Sentul, a suburb of Kuala Lumpur, which is surrounded by medium density low-cost housing developments.
 Pangsapuri Melur is the nearest residential property to this station.

 Sentul is a main town area in Kuala Lumpur.
 It is divided into two sections namely Sentul Barat (West Sentul) and Sentul Timur (East Sentul).
 Jalan Sentul and Jalan Ipoh are the two major roads servicing this area.